 Ian Parry leads the climate and environment work in the Fiscal Affairs Department of the IMF.
 Prior to joining the IMF in 2010, Parry was at Resources for the Future for 15 years, where he was first appointee to the Allen V. Kneese Chair in Environmental Economics.
 He holds a PhD in economics from the University of Chicago.
 Parry’s research focuses on analytical and spreadsheet models to quantify for different countries the economic impacts and efficient levels of a wide range of environmental, energy, and transportation policies.
 His work emphasizes the critical role of fiscal instruments to address externalities and raise revenue.
 Parry has published over 60 papers in professional journals and has written numerous other scholarly articles.

-Before her appointment as IDDRI Director, Teresa Ribera was Senior Advisor on International Climate Policy at IDDRI.
+Before her appointment in 2018 as Minister for the Ecological Transition of Spain, Teresa Ribera was the Director of the Institute for Sustainable Development and International Relations (IDDRI).
+Before that, Teresa Ribera was Senior Advisor on International Climate Policy at IDDRI.
 She held the position of Secretary of State for Climate Change in Spain’s Government from 2008 to 2011, being responsible for environment and climate policies.
 Between September 2012 and June 2013 she worked on the deployment of PV solutions in the renewable energy industry.
 Teresa Ribera graduated in Law, holds a diploma in constitutional law and political science of the Centro de Estudios Constitucionales (Spain) and belongs to the Cuerpo Superior de Administradores Civiles del Estado.
 Teresa chairs the Advisory Board of the Momentum for Change UNFCCC Initiative, is a member of the World Economic Forum’s Global Advisory Council on Climate in the World Economic Forum, and is also a member of Global Leadership Council of the UN’s Sustainable Development Solutions Network.

 Claudia Dias SOARES (PT), Catholic University of Portugal